 "Cuckoo filters can replace Bloom filters for approximate set membership tests.
 Cuckoo filters support adding and removing items dynamically while achieving even higher performance than Bloom filters.
 For applications that store many items and target moderately low false positive rates, cuckoo filters have lower space overhead than space-optimized Bloom filters.
 Cuckoo filters outperform previous data structures that extend Bloom filters to support deletions substantially in both time and space." - Fan, et. al.

-Cuckoo filters offer constant time performance for the basic operations add(Object)
+Cuckoo filters offer constant time performance for the basic operations add(Object),

-This class does not permit null
+This class does not permit null elements.

-interface.
+Cuckoo filters implement the Serializable interface.
 They also support a more compact

-serial representation via the writeTo(OutputStream)
+serial representation via the writeTo(OutputStream) and readFrom(InputStream,

-methods.
+Funnel) methods.
 Both serialized forms will continue to be supported by future versions of this

 library.
 However, serial forms generated by newer versions of the code may not be readable by